-How to get more XP and level up faster in Pokémon Go
+Pokémon Go: How to get the most XP and level up the fastest

 Some people try to force-quit the Pokémon Go app once an evolution starts, betting their phone is fast enough to relaunch before the evolution animation would have otherwise ended.

-Others try to use multiple phones to get multiple concurrent evolutions in at the same time.
+Others try to use multiple phones to get multiple concurrent evolutions at the same time.
 That kind of stuff can get your account banned, though, so you're better off taking the huge amount of XP you can get legitimately and leaving it at that.
+While it might be appealing to get even that little extra XP out of your Lucky Eggs, there are plenty of legitimate ways to level up fast that don't run the risk of getting banned from the game.

-How to get more XP and level up faster in Pokémon Go
+Level on up in Pokémon Go

+It will take a lot of effort and time before you make it to the last possible level in Pokémon Go.
+Over time, Niantic will likely add even more levels for us to reach.
+Keep up your daily activities and eventually, you'll be able to gain more and more XP.

+Rene Ritchie is one of the most respected Apple analysts in the business, reaching a combined audience of over 40 million readers a month.
+His YouTube channel, Vector, has over 90 thousand subscribers and 14 million views and his podcasts, including Debug, have been downloaded over 20 million times.
+He also regularly co-hosts MacBreak Weekly for the TWiT network and co-hosted CES Live! and Talk Mobile.
+Based in Montreal, Rene is a former director of product marketing, web developer, and graphic designer.
+He's authored several books and appeared on numerous television and radio segments to discuss Apple and the technology industry.
+When not working, he likes to cook, grapple, and spend time with his friends and family.